Salamahin/joinwiz/README.md

 ## Chained joins
 In case when several joins are made one-by-one it might be tricky to check which exactly col in which table is used.
-You can easily workaround with unapplication
+You can easily workaround this with `wiz` unapplication
 ```scala
 def doSequentialJoin[F[_]: ComputationEngine](as: F[A], bs: F[B], cs: F[C]) = {
   import joinwiz.syntax._